 2. Unauthorized bank debits.
-After a few weeks @pesastory started to be tagged by some consumers when sharing issues they had with providers.
+After a few weeks, @pesastory started to be tagged by some consumers when sharing issues they had with providers.
 This helped @pesastory to take one experience and then amplify it to both pressure for a response from the provider, and to see if others had similar experiences.
-For example, @felix_ogoti sent us a tweet of an unauthorized transaction done to his account.
-We shared this Tweet, and started a thread on this topic to get other responses, and the response clearly indicated that there is a repeating problem with these unauthorized transactions.
-Overall, 669 people reacted to @felix_ogoti’s tweet, and there were nearly 20,000 impressions of this tweet.
-These tweets point to serious concerns over internal fraud and identity theft, which have also been reported in the media, and a need for banks to take their data and account security obligations more seriously, and for regulators to do more to stop consumers from losing money when they decide to place their money in a bank.
+For example, one Twitter user sent us a tweet of an unauthorised transaction done on his bank account.
+We shared this Tweet, and started a thread on this topic to get other responses, and the response clearly indicated that there is a recurring problem with unauthorised transactions.
+Overall, 669 people reacted to the tweet, and there were nearly 20,000 impressions of this tweet.
+These tweets point to serious concerns over internal fraud and identity theft, which have also been reported in the media, and a need for banks to take their data and account security obligations more seriously, as well as for regulators to do more to stop consumers from losing money when they decide to keep their money in a bank.

 3. Digital lending.
 Some consumers reported they had been listed in credit bureaus for loans they never took from mobile lending platforms, and others were given a loan they never requested.
-The most egregious case was a customer who reported that he had never downloaded digital lender Branch’s app but was disbursed a Ksh2,000 loan, and forced to pay the loan back, despite this being a clear case of identity theft (See Box below).
+The most egregious case was a customer who reported that he had never downloaded digital lender Branch’s app but was disbursed a Ksh2,000 loan, and forced to pay the loan back, despite this being a clear case of identity theft.